okta/workflows-templates/workflows/suspicious_activity_event_alerts_pagerduty/readme.md

-# Suspicious Activity Event Alerts PagerDuty
+# Suspicious Activity Event Alerts Using PagerDuty

 ## Overview

 Okta enables users to report an activity that they don’t recognize as suspicious activity to their organization administrators.
 Investigating the suspicious activity reported in a timely manner is critical for preventing and deterring fraud.
 This template provides an example for automatically creating an incident in PagerDuty when suspicious activity is reported.

 ## Prerequisites